 We cannot express enough how proud we are of our 7th and 8th grade students and their work this year on History Day!
-On Sunday, eight students from FSM participated in State History Day at the University of Minnesota.
+On Sunday, eight students from FSMN participated in State History Day at the University of Minnesota.

 Congratulations!
 Your Roots & Shoots group, Friends School of Minnesota Student Council, has been selected by Jane Goodall’s Roots & Shoots to receive the Project of the Week award for your “Project Home” project.

 Friends School of Minnesota fifth and sixth graders are off on their class trip.
 They will be away three nights studying Minnesota History and environmental education.

 Enjoy a gallery of Friends School of Minnesota 5th and 6th graders’ “Chalk Talk.”